 A minor in Geography is awarded to students who complete a minimum of 18 hours in geography.
-A letter grade of 'C" or higher is required for all courses taken for the minor.
-The following lower division courses are required:
+A letter grade of "C" or higher is required for all courses taken for the minor.

+The following lower-division courses are required:

-GCU 102 Introduction to Human Geography SB .3 GPH 111 Introduction to Physical Geography S1/S2 .4 or GPH 411 Physical Geography (3) -
+GCU 102 Introduction to Human Geography SB 3

+GPH 111 Introduction to Physical Geography SQ 4

+or GPH 411 Physical Geography (3)

+-

+Total f 5-7

 The remaining courses are selected in conjunction with an advisor.
-At least one course should be a geographic skill, for example map reading (GPH 271), cartography (GPH 371), air photo interpretation (GPH 372), geographic field methods (GPH 491), or a class in geographic information systems (for example, GPH 471).
-At least four courses should be upper-division classes in human, physical, or regional geography.
+At least one course should be a geographic skill, for example, map reading (GPH 271), cartography (GPH 371), air photo interpretation (GPH 372), geographic field methods (GPH 491), or a class in geographic information science (GPH 373).
+At least four courses should be upperdivision classes in human, physical, or regional geography.